 The Great Bend Saddle Club held its annual Silly Chili Play Day on Oct.
 27 for members and the public.
 A costume contest for participants and/or their horses was held.
 Winners in the children's division were: 1st- Olivia Keller, 2nd- Justice Keller, 3rd- Samantha Ledesma.
 In the adult division, winners were 1st- Julie Keller, 2nd- Judy Demel, 3rd- Wanda Schroeder.
 Following the costume contest were trail, poles and flag relay games.
 Prizes for the day were donated by Great Bend Coop, Countryside Veterinary, The Boot doctor, High Call Outfitters and O'Reilly Automotive.
 Chili and desserts were served.

-Leaders from Lions Clubs across Kansas will again gather at the Best Western Convention Complex in McPherson on Oct.
-19-21, for planning, fun and fellowship as we move forward in this new Lions Year in community service.
-The local McPherson and area Lions Clubs will serve as hosts to the leaders from all corners of Kansas.
+The local McPherson and area Lions Clubs will serve as hosts as leaders from Lions Clubs all across Kansas will once again gather at the Best Western Convention Complex in McPherson, Oct.
+25-27, for planning, fun and fellowship as we move forward in this new Lions Year in community service.

 Golden Belt Wood Carvers will hold their annual Carve-n-Show from 8:30 a.m. to 4 p.m. on Oct.
 26, and noon to 4 p.m. on Oct.
 27, at the Great Bend Senior Center, 2007 Kansas Street.
 Completed carvings will be on display along with work in process.
 The public is invited to